camille-granier/complete-eshop/README.md

 # Complete e-shop Project

 This project is using the [fakestore API](https://fakestoreapi.com/products) to display products and build a fake e-commerce.
+It has been developed with the help of [this youtube tutorial](https://www.youtube.com/watch?v=SSXA2XluIBU&t=768s)

 ## Technologies